gawdot/numerical-practicum-chemical-engineers/README.md

 Tentative deadline for students to hand-in their assignment: October 30th;

-## Section 4/: HW3: Solving the Poisson-Boltzmann Equation  (with Dr. Gabin and Dr. Boukany in MTP Course)
+## Section 5/: HW3: Solving the Poisson-Boltzmann Equation  (with Valeria Gabin and Pouyan Boukany in MTP Course)

 Our goals:
 1. Solve the Poisson-Boltzmann Equation numerically using central second order finite difference in space and Newton iteration to treat the non-linearity;